cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 #### How much do building permits cost?

-Building permits for decks start at $584.48 and go up depending on the your specific needs.
-This cost includes the plan review, the permit itself, your inspections, and any additional fees.
+Building permits for decks start at $584.48 and go up depending on your specific needs.
+This cost includes the plan review, the permit itself, and your inspections.

 There are additional fees if you build near a protected tree or need trade permits.
 Your reviewer will explain any additional costs during your consultation.